prisma/prisma1/docs/04-Reference/01-Service-Definition/02-graphcool.yml.md

 - `fields` (**optional**)
   - **Type**: `[string]`
   - **Description**: References a list of fields the permission is applied to.
 Only applicable for type permissions.
-  - **Possible values**: Any string that references a field of the type the permission belongs to.
+  - **Possible values**: A list of any string that references a field of the type the permission belongs to.

 #### Examples